 What is BEC?

-Business email compromise (BEC) is one of the most financially damaging cybercrimes of the twenty-first century, causing over $1.8 billion worth of losses to businesses last year alone.
-Unfortunately, in recent years, cases of BEC seem to have become more prevalent than ever before.
-In fact, since January 2015, there has been a shocking 1,300% increase in identified losses from BEC attacks.
+Business email compromise (BEC) is one of the most financially damaging forms of phishing, causing over $1.8 billion worth of losses to businesses in 2020 alone.
+Unfortunately, BEC is also more prevalent than ever before.
+Since January 2015, there has been a shocking 1,300% increase in identified losses from BEC attacks.

 1) Obinwanne Okeke: $11 million